Ferdinando Spinola

 Ferdinando Spinola (Genoa, 1692 - Genoa, 1778) was Marquis of Arquata Scrivia and the 172nd Doge of the Republic of Genoa.

 Biography

-After the elecetion 7 January 1773, Grand Council chose Spinola as the new Doge of the Republic of Genoa.
-A nomination that the Marquis Ferdinando Spinola did not immediately accept, citing reasons related to his advanced seniority and precarious state of health in the first instance.
-12 days had to pass before the Government and the Senate of the Republic formalized the abdication of the doge.
-He was married to Margherita de Carion Nezoz, countess of Morviel, and died in Genoa in 1778 at the age of 86.
+After the election on 7 January 1773, the Grand Council chose Spinola as the new Doge of the Republic of Genoa.
+This nomination Marquis Ferdinando Spinola did not immediately accept, citing reasons related to his advanced seniority and precarious state of health in the first instance.
+Twelve days passed before the Government and the Senate of the Republic formalized the abdication of the doge.

+Spinola was married to Margherita de Carion Nezoz, countess of Morviel, and died in Genoa in 1778 at the age of 86.
 In the absence of heirs, the title of Marquis of Arquata Scrivia passed to his nephew Agostino Spinola.